gurucomkz/silverstripe-doubleselectrelation/README.md

 # Silverstripe two-column relation picker component

-Old-fashined component with left column with available options, right column with selected ones and some buttons to move elements between those.
+Old-fashioned component with left column with available options, right column with selected ones and some buttons to move elements between those.
 Has filter fields to look up for the elements in the columns.

 ![](example.png)